jairocontrerasg/IBM-Data-Science-Certificate-Labs/README.md

-# Data Science Certificate Labs
+# Data Science Labs
-Compilation of several Jupyter Notebooks showcasing small projects used to practice programming skills for Data Science
+Compilation of several Jupyter Notebooks showcasing small projects used to practice programming skills for Data Science.